 Day 10-11: Vang Vieng, Laos

-Making our way to Vang Vieng, we’ll break up the journey with a stop at the beautiful Blue Lagoon 2 to cool off, before arriving in the late afternoon in time to take a walk around and enjoy some delicious food in the evening!
+We'll make our way to Vang Vieng this morning, and once we've arrived, we'll head straight to the beautiful Blue Lagoon to cool off, before taking a walk around Vang Vieng and enjoy some delicious food in the evening!

 The next day is a free day, so why not try out your rock climbing skills, cycle up to an amazing local view point or spend a leisurely afternoon tubing down the river – the choice it yours!